Human Factors Engineering vs. UX: Are They Really All That Different?

 Of course, you have human factors and marketing professionals on your team, too.
 But they’re often working beside or under your R&D leaders.
 Meaning all decisions are driven by R&D and, therefore, inherently tech-focused.

 What does this mean?
-Your company may need a culture shift.
+Your company may need a cultural shift.

-If your culture considers usability a mere regulatory box to check, you’ll need to work to include broader UX in that definition or you may never design a truly user-centric medical device.
+If your culture considers usability a mere regulatory box to check, you’ll need to work to include broader UX in that definition or you may never design a truly user-centric medical device that can compete in today’s market.

-When you focus instead on delivering an exceptional user experience to everyone who interacts with your medical device, you create loyal customers who not only commit to that single product, but to your brand as a whole.
+Focus on delivering that exceptional user experience to everyone who interacts with your medical device.
+By doing so, you’ll create loyal customers who not only commit to that single product but to your brand as a whole.